NVIDIA/TensorRT-Model-Optimizer/diffusers/cache_diffusion/README.md

 Please note that only the UNET component is running in TensorRT, while the other parts remain in PyTorch.

 ## Demo

+The following demo images are generated using `PyTorch==2.3.0 with 1xAda 6000 GPU backend`.

 Comparing with naively reducing the generation steps, cache diffusion can achieve the same speedup and also much better image quality, even close to the reference image.
 If the image quality does not meet your needs or product requirements, you can replace our default configuration with your customized settings.